-In both cases, the application needs to contain a restructuring proposal, with a minimum quota of 20 per cent of all debts needing to be satisfied within a period of two years in the first (i.e., no self-administration) and of 30 per cent in the second case (i.e., self-administration).
+In both cases, the application needs to contain a restructuring proposal, with a minimum quota of 20 per cent of all debts needing to be satisfied within a period of two years in the first case (i.e., no self-administration) and of 30 per cent in the second case (i.e., self-administration).
 In the course of restructuring proceedings, the debtor's business may only be liquidated if the debtor's restructuring proposal has not been accepted by the creditors within 90 days of the opening of the proceedings.

 In restructuring proceedings where a bankruptcy administrator is appointed, the debtor loses control over its business and the court-appointed insolvency administrator controls all decisions.
 The procedure follows the process for restructuring schemes as described above.
-If the restructuring proposal is not accepted by the creditors, the court will reclassify and continue the proceedings as bankruptcy proceedings.15
+If the restructuring proposal is not accepted by the creditors, the court will reclassify and continue the proceedings as bankruptcy proceedings.

-In the case of restructuring proceedings where the debtor retains the right to self-administration, the debtor retains legal capacity to act and control over the business with supervision of a court-appointed restructuring administrator.
+In the case of restructuring proceedings where the debtor retains the right to self-administration, the debtor retains control over the business as well as the legal capacity to act on its behalf, with supervision of the court-appointed restructuring administrator.
 Certain material actions and transactions require the consent of a restructuring administrator or the court.
 The right to self-administration may be withdrawn; that is, if action by the debtor could lead to a disadvantage for creditors.
 In this instance, the restructuring proceedings would again be reclassified and continued as restructuring proceedings without a debtor's right to self-administration.
-16 Proceedings would follow the process for restructuring schemes (see above).
+Proceedings would follow the process for restructuring schemes (see above).